Destin High Applied Cybersecurity · CTE Pathway

 Real careers.
 Real demand.

-Six roles current Destin students can realistically aim for after the pathway, a degree, and a few years of experience.
-Wages and growth are national medians — Florida tech hubs track closely.
+Six destination roles current Destin students can realistically aim for after the pathway, further training, and a few years of experience.
+Wages and growth are national medians — and the entry rungs beneath them are exactly what this program's 2031 framework targets.

 Security · Core